 We provide assistance in applying for low cost housing, enrollment in school, college, or training programs, medical and legal needs, citizenship applications, and accessing additional needed services.

 Jewish history and values guide our work.
-JFS has resettled immigrants since our founding in 1898 and are committed to serving refugees today.
-We are obligated to love and befriend the stranger because we were once strangers and to treat all of humanity with kindness and dignity.
+JFS has resettled immigrants since our founding in 1898, and we are committed to serving refugees today.
+We are obligated to love and befriend the stranger and to treat all of humanity with kindness and dignity.
 We deeply understand the human tragedy that occurs when nations and citizens turn a blind eye to those who are fleeing persecution, war, and terror.

 JFS has been providing what are called Émigré services for refugees already in Delaware since 1997, helping them transition to life in this country.
 Before that, we coordinated the resettlement of Jewish refugees from the Former Soviet Union.
-Now, we are partnering with HIAS, one of the nine national resettlement agencies, to meet refugee families the moment they first step into the country and assist them with everything they need to start a life in Delaware.
+Now, we are partnering with HIAS, one of the nine national resettlement agencies, and the State of Delaware to meet refugee families the moment they first step into the country and assist them with everything they need to start a life in Delaware.